22 IBM Road

 Charitable giving is motivated by both personal and tax incentives.
 Congress encourages charitable giving through tax legislation that can minimize your income and estate taxes.
 Charitable planning involves selecting the gifted property and charitable structure that will target your needs.

-Our process does not end with estate planning but coordinates your estate plan with your overall plans for your business, investments, insurance, and employee benefits.
+Our process does not end with estate planning strategies but coordinates your estate plan with your overall plans for your business, investments, insurance, and employee benefits.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Investors should consult with a tax or legal professional regarding their individual situation.